Skip to main content

 Risk mass is the sum of all the calculated atomic risks of all findings (instances) at a given time.
 Risk mass is calculated at macro and micro levels.

-The reason behind following a risk mass is understanding the volume of the risk.
+The reason for following a risk mass is to understand its volume.
 The larger the risk mass is, the more findings (instances) it contains.

 Did this answer your question?